 Globus may conduct general training sessions to educate HCPs on a medical or scientific topic based on an identified need in the community.
-General medical education training sessions that are conducted by Globus will be consistent with indications approved or cleared by the FDA for U.S. based HCPs; for HCP's based outside of the U.S., training is consistent with indications as approved or cleared by the relevant regulatory authority.
-All training and education will be consistent with the AdvaMed Code or MedTech Code as applicable.
+General medical education training sessions that are conducted by Globus will be consistent with indications approved or cleared by the FDA for U.S. based HCPs.
+For HCPs based outside of the U.S., the training will be consistent with indications as approved or cleared by the relevant regulatory authority.
+All training and education will be consistent with the AdvaMed Code or the MedTech Code, where applicable.